praise-aiwansoba/Diabetes-Prediction/README.md

 few outliers but even then we can still see positive correlation between some features and the diabetes outcome.

 ## Conclusion
-By developing this predictive models using the dataset, we can identify individuals at high risk for diabetes, enabling proactive interventions.
+By developing this predictive model using the dataset, we can identify individuals at high risk for diabetes, enabling proactive interventions.
+To have a better understanding of the codes and models used in this project, check [NOTEBOOK](https://github.com/praise-aiwansoba/Diabetes-Prediction/blob/main/Diabetes%20Prediction.ipynb)